linode/apl-docs/docs/for-devs/console/workloads.md

 ## Create a Workload

+1. In the right menu click on `Workloads` and then on `Create workload`.

-1. Select the workload type
+2. Select the workload type

 - Regular application: will use the [Otomi deployment Helm chart](https://github.com/redkubes/otomi-charts)
 - Function as a Service: will use the [Otomi Knative service Helm chart](https://github.com/redkubes/otomi-charts)
 - Bring your own Helm chart: use your own (custom) Helm chart

-## Regular application
+### Regular application

-1. Enter a name for the workload
+3. Enter a name for the workload
-2. Fill in the image name of the image the workload will deploy
-3. Fill in the tag of the image
-4. (optionally) Adjust the port
-5. (optionally) Adjust the required CPU and memory resources
-6. (optionally) Adjust the Min and Max instances.
-This will be used to auto-scale the application based on a Kubernetes HPA
+4. Provide [Basic](#basic-values) or [Advanced](#advanced-values) values configuration
-7. Click `Next`
+5. Click `Next`
-8. Review the Values used to install the chart.
+6. Review the Values used to install the chart.
 Optionally add more values.
-See [here](https://github.com/redkubes/otomi-charts) for all supported values
+See [here](https://github.com/redkubes/otomi-charts/blob/main/deployment/values.yaml) for all supported values
+7. Click `Submit`

+Now click on `application` in the `Argocd` column of the workload in the list of workloads.
+Note that an ArgoCD application is created to deploy the workload.

-## Function as a Service
+### Function as a Service

 1. Enter a name for the workload
-2. Fill in the image name of the image the workload will deploy
-3. Fill in the tag of the image
-4. (optionally) Adjust the port
-5. (optionally) Adjust the required CPU and memory resources
-6. (optionally) Adjust the Min and Max instances.
-This will be used by Knative to auto scale the application.
-By default the Min count is set to `0`.
-This means that the workload will scale to zero.
-The application container in this case will start when a request is received.
+2. Provide [Basic](#basic-values) or [Advanced](#advanced-values) values configuration
-7. Click `Next`
+3. Click `Next`
-8. Review the Values used to install the chart.
+4. Review the Values used to install the chart.
 Optionally add more values.
-See [here](https://github.com/redkubes/otomi-charts) for all supported values
+See [here](https://github.com/redkubes/otomi-charts/blob/main/ksvc/values.yaml) for all supported values
+5. Click `Submit`

+Now click on `application` in the `Argocd` column of the workload in the list of workloads.
+Note that an ArgoCD application is created to deploy the workload.
-## BYO Helm chart
+### BYO Helm chart

 1. Enter a name for the workload
 2. Enter the URL to the Git repo containing the Helm Chart or a Helm repository